aledecicco/english-programming-language/README.md

 # Possible improvements:
 - Clean up the methods that checks type bindings in the solver
-- Change the state so that ids are generated for each variable, and each variable name points to an id
 - Infer variable aliases from their types in titles
-- Allow passing by reference
 - Implement importing other files as libraries (without the `Run` procedure)
 - Prevent the `Run` procedure from being called explicitly